ethandmd/bootrs/README.md

 it is clear to see that CH will only care about the `PHYS32_ENTRY` ElfNote to make the kernel image bootable.

 Now to make the Rust build system produce a freestanding kernel image (but still relying on SYSTEM V ABI):
-+ Use the custom linker script and ensure the kernel image is NOT position independent (as it is not coded to be such) and targex a non-linux ABI:
++ Use the custom linker script and ensure the kernel image is NOT position independent (as it is not coded to be such) and target a non-linux ABI:
 ```
-unifire/.cargo/config.toml
+bootrs/.cargo/config.toml

 [build]
 target = "x86_64-unknown-none"